mit-teaching-systems-lab/unconscious-bias/README.md

 As the [MIT Teaching Systems Lab](http://tsl.mit.edu/) works with K12 educators, teacher preparation programs, and other organizations to scale access to new STEM opportunities, we all risk replicating these gaps in areas like computational thinking and making (and even in those machines [themselves](https://research.google.com/bigpicture/attacking-discrimination-in-ml/)).

 Implicit bias is a promising line of research for understanding and addressing these issues in K12 education.
 Field studies across a variety of fields including education, medicine, law enforcement, criminal justice, and housing suggest that people may act in ways that are biased ([Bertrand and Duflo 2016](http://economics.mit.edu/files/11449)).
 This especially important when making key decisions that shape other people's lives like hiring and promotion decisions.
 While there has been extensive research in developing and testing theories about the underlying psychological processes (eg., [Blickenstaff 2006](https://www.researchgate.net/publication/228384649_Women_and_Science_Careers_Leaky_Pipeline_or_Gender_Filter)), and many promising interventions have been developed (eg., [Okonofua et al. 2016](http://www.pnas.org/content/113/19/5221.full.pdf), [Gehlbach et al. 2016](Creating Birds of Similar Feathers: Leveraging Similarity to Improve
-Teacher–Student Relationships and Academic Achievement), [Forscher et al. 2016](https://osf.io/p73vr/)), additional research into implicit bias may reveal further insight into how to reduce gaps in K12 student outcomes and how we can improve.
+Teacher–Student Relationships and Academic Achievement), [Forscher et al. 2016](https://osf.io/p73vr/), [Gregory et al. 2016](http://people.virginia.edu/~psykliff/Teenresearch/Publications_files/Disc%20Gap%20Mediation%20MTP_S%20Study%20Accepted%20in%20School%20Psych%20Review%20going%20into%20page%20proofs%20sept%204%202015.pdf)), additional research into implicit bias may reveal further insight into how to reduce gaps in K12 student outcomes and how we can improve.

 ## Gaps in K12 student outcomes
 Black students are more than three times as likely to be suspended or expelled as their white peers ([OCR 2016](http://www2.ed.gov/about/offices/list/ocr/docs/crdc-discipline-snapshot.pdf)).
 This difference is visible even in preschool (see [Gilliam 2016](http://ziglercenter.yale.edu/publications/Preschool%20Implicit%20Bias%20Policy%20Brief_final_9_26_276766_5379.pdf)), and there are important intersectional effects for black female students ([Crenshaw 2014](http://www.law.columbia.edu/null/download?&exclusive=filemgr.download&file_id=613546)).
 Black and Latino students are 36% of students in schools with calculus, but only make up 21% of students enrolled in calculus ([Office for Civil Rights 2016](http://www2.ed.gov/about/offices/list/ocr/docs/2013-14-first-look.pdf)).